'White Liquor and White Lies' details

 “It's one of those almost taboo topics that's a very important part of our history.
 People like to do things that are a little bit naughty.
 Moonshine was one of those things that a lot of people did.
 It was accepted, but it was not.
 There probably isn't a family from Johnston County who didn't have some family member that was involved in this business.”

-You can find this and other articles in the Johnston Now September issue by clicking here.
+You can find this and other articles in the Johnston Now September issue.